rit-sse/ssedap/README.md

 via plain HTTP is both insecure, and will result in an error response from the SSEDAP server.

-If your SSEDAP server is at `https://ssedap`, then you'd perform the following
+The following examples assume your server is at https://ssedap.local
-requests:

 ### Response Codes